felixbeaudry/XYdiversity/code/likelihood/README.md

 # MLHKA

-Highly modified version of MLHKA used for obtaining maximum likelihood estimates of Y-polymorphism and part of our project on [X and Y chromosome diversity in _R.hastatulus_](https://github.com/houghjosh/XYdiversity)
+Modified version of MLHKA used for obtaining maximum likelihood estimates of Y-polymorphism and part of our project on [X and Y chromosome diversity in _R.hastatulus_](https://github.com/houghjosh/XYdiversity)

 ### Reference